ayushjaiswal22/Synapse/README.md

   WITH_PYTHON_LAYER := 1
   # Unrelatedly, it's also recommended that you use CUDNN
   USE_CUDNN := 1

+  # USE_PKG_CONFIG to produce necessary paths for libraries like opencv etc.
+  USE_PKG_CONFIG := 1

+  # If you use Ubuntu you also need to include the library hdf5
+  INCLUDE_DIRS := $(PYTHON_INCLUDE) /usr/local/include /usr/include/hdf5/serial

+  # If you have installed OpenCV Version 3 you need to uncomment the following line:
+  OPENCV_VERSION := 3
   ```

   You can download my [Makefile.config](https://dl.dropboxusercontent.com/s/6joa55k64xo2h68/Makefile.config?dl=0) for reference.
 2. Python packages you might not have: `cython`, `python-opencv`, `easydict`